rmccoy2k/rmccoy2k/README.md

 ## More About Me:

-- 🔭 I’ve previously worked at Expect More Restoration Services, LLC as a SQL DEVELOPER/ DATA ANALYST.
+- 🔭 *I’ve previously worked at Expect More Restoration Services, LLC as a SQL DEVELOPER/ DATA ANALYST.
-- :computer: Most used line of code `git commit -m "Initial Commit"`
+- 💪 *I'm a motivated leader with strong organizational and prioritization abilities; as well as, multitasking, good customer and personal service skills with great attention to detail.
-- 🤔 I’m looking for help with Outstanding Video ideas.
+- 🤔 I’m seeking a prosperous position with a company that would allow me a chance for advancements.
-- 📫 How to reach me: islempenywis@gmail.com.
+- 📫 Please feel free to email me @ rmccoy2k@hotmail.com
 - 😄 Pronouns: CoderOne, Ipenywis, islempenywis.
 - ⚡ Fun fact: I play games and go to the GYM very often.